dcodesdev/rustfinity.com/challenges/vehicle-status/description.md

-Enums in Rust can have associated methods, just like structs.
+Enums in Rust can have associated functions and methods, just like structs.
 These methods make it easier to encapsulate behavior directly within the enum.

 In this challenge, you'll model the statuses of different vehicles and implement methods to describe their behavior.